 The winter coat protects your Maine Coon against extreme cold conditions and helps it to remain warm throughout the cold season.

-Furthermore, it is worth noting that the outer semi-water-repellent layer of your Maine Coon’s coat grows considerably longer during the winter time, to help keep the feline dry (source 1).
+Furthermore, it is worth noting that the outer semi-water-repellent layer of your Maine Coon’s coat grows considerably longer during the wintertime, to help keep your feline dry (source 1).